bluelightco/blog-redux-toolkit-typescript/README.md

  * **name** : Used in action types (String)
  * **initialState** : Initial state for the respective reducer (any)
  * **reducers** : An object of reducer functions.
 Key names will be used to generate actions.(Object<string, function>)

+Redux Toolkit allows us to write "mutating" logic in reducers.
+It doesn't actually mutate the state because it uses the Immer library, which detects changes to a "draft state" and produces a brand new immutable state based on those changes.

 ```
 import { createSlice, PayloadAction } from '@reduxjs/toolkit'